 passionate about producing, storytelling, and bringing stories to life across television, film, and digital platforms.
 Joanna is bilingual in English and Spanish and enjoys exploring the behind-the-scenes of content production.

-Lucas Bogardus, is a sophomore majoring in Digital Broadcast Journalism, he has interned with America Tevé and covered stories across South Florida, including a collaboration with Channel 10.
-After his studies, he hopes to work for a national news network covering political and international stories.
+Lucas Bogardus is a senior majoring in Broadcast Journalism.
+He has served as a congressional intern, interned with América TeVé, and covered stories across South Florida, including a collaboration with Channel 10.
+He is currently based in the Caplin News Washington, D.C. bureau.
+After his studies, he plans to work covering politics and international relations.

 Lola is currently pursuing a degree in Digital Media Communications with a focus on the Interactive Media track.
 She is passionate about storytelling, design, and technology, and is especially interested in working in the entertainment industry or with media agencies that create captivating, interactive content.